mrgps1999/SOEN_6431/README.md

 -> Equal Contribution in Report Preparation.

-1)Category: Exception Handling
+1) Category: Exception Handling

 Error: A “NullPointerException” Could Be Thrown; getMonth() Can Return Null.
 Code Smell Type: Bug
 Summary:
 The code does not handle the possibility of a NullPointerException when calling getMonth(), which can return null.
 Proper null-checking or defensive programming should be implemented to avoid potential runtime exceptions.

-2)Category: Code Organization
+2) Category: Code Organization

 Error: Define a Constant Instead of Duplicating the Literal “Month” Three Times.
 Code Smell Type: Maintainability
 Summary:
 The literal "Month" is duplicated three times in the code, which can lead to maintenance issues and decrease code readability.
 It's recommended to define a constant with a descriptive name to avoid duplication and improve code maintainability.

-3)Category: Code Formatting
+3) Category: Code Formatting

 Error: Declare “Sales Table” on a Separate Line.
 Code Smell Type: Readability
 Summary:
 Declaring the variable "Sales Table" on the same line could hinder code readability.
 It's better to declare each variable on a separate line, making the code more organized and easier to understand.

-4)Category: Code Logic
+4) Category: Code Logic

 Error: Add Default Case to This Switch.
 Code Smell Type: Bug
 Summary:
 The switch statement lacks a default case, which can result in unexpected behavior when the switch expression does not match any defined case.
 Adding a default case allows graceful handling of such situations and improves code robustness.

-5)Category: Logging
+5) Category: Logging

 Error: Replace This Use of System.out or System.err by a Logger.
 Code Smell Type: Maintainability